lsuhov/android-kotlin-showcase/README.md

 For command line actions, you have the option of using a fastlane script.
+Run `bundle exec fastlane` for faster execution.
 * Build debug apk
   * `fastlane build`
-  * `bundle exec fastlane build` - for faster execution

-* Tests - The instrumented test reports are merged in project build
+* Tests
   * `fastlane test` - execute unit tests and the instrumented tests
   * `fastlane test testType:androidTest` - execute instrumented tests
   * `fastlane test testType:unitTest` - execute unit tests

+  The instrumented test reports are merged in project build/reports/androidTests

+* Lint checks
+  * `fastlane lint`

+  All reports are saved in /build/outputs/lint

 Relevant libraries used
 -----------------------